-- On the first day of the semester, your online classes will become available in Blackboard.
-Login to Blackboard: https://palmbeachstate.blackboard.com/ (Keep in mind that tuition must be paid in full in order to gain access.)
+- 48 hours before the first day of the semester, your online classes will become available in Canvas.
+Login to Canvas: www.palmbeachstate.edu/Canvas.
+Keep in mind that tuition must be paid in full in order to gain access.

-- Your course list will appear on the right side of the screen, under My Courses.
+- Your course list will appear on your Dashboard page.
 Click on the course name to open it.

-- Once you are in a class, use the green navigation menu on the left side.
-Most online courses keep the content in the Lessons area.
+- Once you are in a class, use the green navigation menu (on the left side) to access various Global Canvas Tools - and use the Course Navigation Links to the right of the green navigation bar to navigate through the course.
+Most online courses keep the content in the Modules.
 You may want to begin there first!

-Whether you are taking classes on campus or online, you have access to free tutoring.
+Whether you are taking classes on campus or online, you have access to free tutoring - in-person and online.
 If you are near a campus, you can come to the Student Learning Center any time during their office hours and receive tutoring, supplemental instruction, and more.
-Please visit the SLC homepage for more information: www.palmbeachstate.edu/SLC
+Or you can connect with a tutor virtually.
+Please visit the SLC homepage for more information.

 Take advantage of these resources that are free to you as a current Palm Beach State College student!